natcobbinah/Flask-with-Datatables/README.md

 [NOTE]
 The database is already pre-populated with (5000 records)  in the **app.py** file with dummy data found in **dummy_data.py**

-After cloning the application, create an (.env) file in the root of the application containg the following fields to properly setup your application
+After cloning the application, create an (.env) file in the root of the application containing the following fields to properly setup your application

      FLASK_DEBUG=true
      SECRET_KEY=<generated your secret key here>